apache/trafficserver/doc/admin-guide/security/index.en.rst

    ===== =======================================================================
    ``0`` Client certificates not required.
    ``1`` Client certificates optional.
 If present, will be used to validate.
-   ``2`` Client certficates required, and must validate based on configured CAs.
+   ``2`` Client certificates required, and must validate based on configured CAs.
    ===== =======================================================================

 #. *Optional*: Configure the use of Certification Authorities (CAs).
 CAs add